networknt/light-rfcs/light-4j/0004-environment-variables-config.md

   However, adding new line into curly bracket is not supported i.e. `${\n}`

+  A flag called `isEnableInjection` is provided to enable or disable this feature

 * Examples

   | Env Variables | Input | Output |